 Link to Frame Clicking the "Link to Frame" button toggles link-to-frame behavior.
 When link-to-frame is active, the nominal time in the zone and station tables always matches the valid time in the D-2D frame, and the data in the tables animates with the D-2D looping.
 Otherwise, the nominal time of the zone table remains unchanged at the last frame time in the D-2D display, until either you cause the table to be redrawn, or the D-2D frame advances to a new nominal hour valid time.
 No matter what the "Link to Frame" mode is, the zone table will auto-update to display new data in the current frame(s), and/or with a new frame time when the next hour's observation data begins to become available.
-Configure Thresholds Left-clicking the "Configure Thresholds" button near the top of the GUI brings up the editor for the display thresholds.
+Configure Thresholds Left-clicking the "Configure Thresholds" button near the top of the window brings up the editor for the display thresholds.
 Refer to Section 4.6.
 Zone Detail Left-clicking on a zone ID (in the first (leftmost) column) causes the SAFESEAS plots to zoom in and re-center on the selected zone, and (Zoom/Recenter D-2D, and show station table) the zone table to be replaced by a station table (a table showing threat levels and variable values for the latest report for each station in the zone).
 Refer to Section 4.5 for the station table.
 Sort by Threat Level Left-clicking on a product or variable name causes the table to be sorted by the threat levels in that column.
 Zones are first sorted into decreasing order based on the selected product's or variable's threat level values.
 Zones with the same threat level for the selected column are secondarily sorted alphabetically by zone ID.

 Vert Selecting this button will cause the Zone Table to align itself vertically, with the highest-ranking values on the left hand side.
-De- selecting the button will cause the table to realign itself back to its horizontal configuration.
+Deselecting the button will cause the table to realign itself back to its horizontal configuration.
 See Figure 4.4-2.
 Attributes This button will allow users to enable or disable the display of individual attributes in the SAFESEAS table.
 Note that all the attributes appear by default when the table is first loaded (see Figure 4.4-3).
 Resize Table Users can grab the bottom of the table with the mouse to resize the table to alter the number of visible row (see Figure 4.4-3).
 This feature, along with the Attributes button, will enable users to have greater control over the size of the SAFESEAS pane.
+Cursor-Sample Area Name Scrolling the cursor over the Area ID's will reveal popup text that provides the name of the encoded zone/county.